 Each league shall elect a president, vice president, secretary and treasurer each season and may elect a sergeant-at-arms.
-All officers are subject to the following:

-- 1. The league board of directors shall elect the officers unless the league rules vest this authority in the general league membership. - 2.
-The elections shall be conducted at a meeting held before the distribution of league awards, unless the league board of directors decides that they are to be held prior to the start of the league schedule. - 3.
-All league officers must be members of USBC. - 4.
-Only the offices of secretary and treasurer may be combined. - 5.
-Two members of an immediate family cannot serve as president and treasurer or secretarytreasurer; or vice president and treasurer or secretary-treasurer of the same league or co-sign for withdrawals from a league account. - 6.
+- 1. All officers are subject to the following: - a.
+The league board of directors (officers and team captains) shall elect the officers unless the league rules vest this authority in the general league membership. - b.
+The elections shall be conducted at a meeting held before the distribution of league awards, unless the league board of directors decides that they are to be held prior to the start of the league schedule. - c.
+All league officers must be members of USBC. - d.
+Only the offices of secretary and treasurer may be combined. - e.
+Two members of an immediate family cannot serve as president and treasurer or secretary-treasurer; or vice president and treasurer or secretary-treasurer of the same league or co-sign for withdrawals from a league account. - f.
 Either league members or non-league members may hold league office.
 When the league requires an officer to be a league member, the board of directors shall decide whether the officer will be allowed to complete the term of office if no longer a league member.